BoltsFramework/Bolts-Android/README.md

 ## Creating Async Methods

-With these tools, it's easy to make your own asynchronous functions that return tasks.
+With these tools, it's easy to make your own asynchronous functions that return `Task`s.
 For example, you can define `fetchAsync` easily.

 ```java
 public Task<ParseObject> fetchAsync(ParseObject obj) {